aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

             - "{TOPIC_NAME}"
 ```

-Go ahead and fill in the environment variable.
+Go ahead and fill in the environment variable for starters based on what you observe in the JS code.

+Again, we are building the SNS Arn using Cloudformation's intrinsic function "Fn::Join".
 Using what you have learnt from the prior section, you should be able to also fill in the remaining blanks that compose the topic Arn.
-Your environment stanzas should look something like the snippet below.
+Your environment stanza should look something like the snippet below.

 <details>
 <summary><strong>See answer (expand for details)</strong></summary>